opensourcewebsite-org/opensourcewebsite-org/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=OpenSourceWebsite%20(OSW)%20is%20open%20source%20website%20for%20global%20online%20social%20community&url=https://opensourcewebsite.org&hashtags=opensourcewebsite,osw,opensource)

-# OpenSourceWebsite
+<h1 align="center">OpenSourceWebsite</h1>

-OpenSourceWebsite (OSW) is open source website for global online social community, and is available for free on [Live Website](https://opensourcewebsite.org).
+OpenSourceWebsite (OSW) is open source website for global online social community, community-driven and available for free on [Live Website](https://opensourcewebsite.org).

+## Roadmap

+The future plans, high priority features and enhancements can be found in the [ROADMAP](ROADMAP.md).

 ## Code of conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [hello@opensourcewebsite.org](mailto:hello@opensourcewebsite.org).

 ## Contributing